What is the School’s philosophy?

 What is the student/teacher ratio at Le Lycée?

 Le Lycée always strives to keep classes small to maintain a high level of individual attention for each student.
-We have a maximum of 15-20 students per teacher in all grade levels.
+We have an average class size of 17 with a maximum of 20 students per teacher in all grade levels.
 With 125 teachers for a student population of around 1000, we can insure our teacher-student ratio remains small.

 What courses will my child take?